Trogiken/DeMod-GTAV/README.md

 Executable [download](https://github.com/Trogiken/DeMod-GTAV/releases/download/1.6.21/DeModGTAV.exe)

+### Installation
+1. Clone the repo
+3. From the repo directory in a terminal window, run "python builder.py" or "python3 builder.py"

 ## Developer
 Even though there is a wide range of problems with this program, don't make pull requests.
 Fork the repository if you wish to improve it.